Tropical curves, graph complexes, and top weight cohomology of M_g: Graphs, tropical curves, and moduli

 \subsection{Kontsevich's graph complex}

-Let us briefly recall the definition of the graph complex, first defined by Kontsevich in \cite{Kontsevich93}.
+Let us briefly recall the (commutative) graph complex, defined by Kontsevich in \cite{Kontsevich93}.
 This chain complex comes in two versions, differing by some important signs.
 Kontsevich's original paper is mostly focused on what he calls the ``even'' version of the graph complex; it is related to invariants of odd-dimensional manifolds and by Willwacher's results to deformations of the operad $e_n$ for odd $n$.
 This is the same version as considered by e.g. \cite{ConantVogtmann03} and \cite{ConantGerlitsVogtmann05}.
 The other version, called ``odd'' in \cite{Kontsevich93}, is related to invariants of even-dimensional manifolds, deformations of the operad $e_n$ for even $n$, and by the main theorem of \cite{Willwacher15} to the Grothendieck--Teichm\"uller Lie algebra.
 It is the latter version which is relevant to our paper and shall be recalled here.
-Both are considered in \cite{BarNatanMcKay} where they are called the ``fundamental example'' and the ``basic example'' of graph homology, respectively (their assertion that the basic example does not occur in nature is of course no longer true).
+Both are considered in \cite{BarNatanMcKay} where they are called the ``fundamental example'' and the ``basic example'' of graph homology, respectively (the assertion of op.cit.\ that the basic example does not occur in nature is of course no longer true).